amitgarg/apps-flow-bookmarks/README.md

 - `ALL FLOWS`
     - Lists all Basic and Joined flows
     - Reload Both types of flows for the app again (affects all views)
+    - Manage project wide tags
+        - add new tag
+        - edit tag
+        - remove tag
     - Search flows in the app with  (matches any of below)
         - text
         - app name (for joined flows)
+    - highlights the tags for each flow
     - Copy JSON snippet for a flow ( these snippets can be used to configure joined flows in joinedBookmarks.json)
+    - modify tags for a flow
+        - add tags
+        - remove tags
     - Generate Git Graph diagram of the flow
         - saves the diagram as `{diagramsDir}/{apps-name}/{flow-type}-{flow-name}.md`
         - opens the diagram in editor